Approximating Electoral Control Problems: Preliminaries

 \end{definition}

-Since strict reductions are clearly transitive, to prove that a problem $A$ is Log-APX-complete in this paper, we first prove that it is in Log-APX, and then give a strict reduction from a known Log-APX-complete problem to $A$.
+Since strict reductions are transitive, to prove that a problem $A$ is Log-APX-complete in this paper, we first prove that it is in Log-APX, and then give a strict reduction from a known Log-APX-complete problem to~$A$\@.
+We do not prove any Poly-APX-completeness results in this paper.